 Each state is responsible for implementing its own early intervention program.
 In all states, the expenses for the evaluation, assessment and development of a plan are free to you.
 Usually, most or all of the therapies are also free, but it varies from state to state.
 Go to the ECTA site, click on your state, and contact the agency directly to find out what your state covers, and how your state defines “developmental delay.“ The good news is that a child should not be denied services based on a family’s inability to pay.

 The Bottom Line

 Having a baby is a wonderful adventure.
 But, as with any adventure, there are ups and downs.
 Sometimes babies or young children don’t seem to develop as you would expect.
 If you suspect that your baby is not on track, take that first step and determine if she needs a little help.
 By getting help early, you are giving your baby the best possible start in life.
 It is easy and the evaluation is free.
 What better gift could you give your child?

-Note: This is the third post in the new weekly series Delays and disabilities – how to get help for your child.
-It appears every Wednesday.
-We welcome your comments and input.
+Note: This post appears in the series Delays and disabilities – how to get help for your child.